diegodinizz/Project-Gym-System/README.md

 # Gym System
-The app allows the gym staff to sign up a new user membership, edit membership, add classes, edit existing classes and book classes.
+The Gym application is a gym management system built using Ruby, Sinatra and PostgreSQL to store members and classes data.
+The app allows gym staff to sign up new members, edit memberships, add new classes and edit and book existing ones.

 https://the-gym.herokuapp.com